mate-academy/devops_todolist_kubernetes_task_11_controlling_scheduling/README.md

 1. `bootstrap.sh` should containe all the commands to deploy all the required resources in the cluster
 1. `README.md` should have instructuions on how to validate the changes
 1. Create PR with your changes and attach it for validation on a platform.

+To validate the changes use next command:

+    kubectl get pods -o wide -n mysql

+in result you can see that pod mysql run in nodes with mysql label, each in different nodes.

+    kubectl get pods -o wide -n todoapp

+and  also just for pods todoapp